-- 15. If three (3) seabirds are caught during the season extension period outlined in Condition 3, longline fishing shall cease immediately for that boat for the remainder of the season extension in that fishing season. - 16.
-If the boat nominated to this concession is involved in an incident that results in a seabird being caught, the concession holder must: - a. if the bird is alive, make every effort to ensure that the bird is released alive and that, wherever possible, any hooks are removed without jeopardising the life of the bird; or - b. if the bird is dead, ensure: - i. if feasible, the dead seabird is brought aboard the boat; - ii. provide whatever assistance is necessary for the observer to: - take photographs or video footage of the dead seabird; - keep whatever parts of the dead seabird the observer believes are necessary (including, in particular, leg rings of banded seabirds); and - collect any other data and make any other observations requested by AFMA. - c. immediately tell the observer on board the boat about the incident, and allow the observer to observe the consequences of the incident. - d. notify AFMA in writing about the incident within 24 hours after the incident, including: - i. number of seabirds caught; - ii. species of seabirds caught; - iii. life status of seabirds caught; - iv. type of bait used; - v. fishing gear and mitigation measures used and stage of operation when the seabird bycatch occurred; - vi. time of day/night of line setting and haul (UTC); - vii. date and location of the catch; - viii. any external factors (such as weather conditions and moon phase) that may influence seabird bycatch; and - ix. whether the bird is dead or alive, and, if applicable, a description of the injuries the bird sustained; - x. if the bird is banded: - xi. whether the seabird was retained on board the boat or released. - 17.
-The concession holder has not complied with the above paragraph unless AFMA has replied in writing within 72 hours, stating that the concession holder's notification has been fully received.
+- b. if the seabird is alive, make every reasonable effort to ensure that the seabird is released alive and that, wherever possible, any hooks are removed without jeopardising the life of the seabird; or - c. if the seabird is dead, ensure: - i. whatever assistance is necessary is provided for the observer to: - take photographs or video footage of the dead seabird; and - collect any other data and make any other observations requested by AFMA. - d. immediately report the interaction to the observer on board the vessel, and allow the observer to observe the consequences of the incident. - e. notify AFMA via email AntarcticReporting@afma.gov.au about the incident within 24 hours, including: - i. number of seabirds caught; - ii. species of seabirds caught; - iii. life status of seabirds caught; - iv. type of bait used; - v. fishing gear and mitigation measures used and stage of operation when the seabird bycatch occurred; - vi. time of day/night of line setting and haul (UTC); - vii. date and location of the bycatch; - viii. any external factors (such as weather conditions and moon phase) that may influence seabird bycatch; and - ix. whether the seabird is dead or alive, and, if applicable, a description of the injuries the seabird sustained; - x. if the seabird is banded; - xi. whether the seabird was retained on board the boat or released. - 18.
+The concession holder has not complied with the above paragraph unless AFMA has replied in writing within 72 hours from when the report was sent, stating that the concession holder's notification has been fully received.
 The concession holder must re-send the report if AFMA has not replied in writing within 72 hours.